johneastman/todo/README.md

 ## Setup and Run the App on an Android Device

+### Backend

+This project has a backend component that must be setup before the app.
+Follow the instructions [in this repo](https://github.com/johneastman/todo-backend).

+### App

 1. Create a file in the root directory called `env.json`
 1. Add the following to that file:
     ```json